hybridcattt/hybridcattt.com/_posts/2021-10-19-debugging-on-latest-ios-with-older-xcode.md

 - if you install your Xcode from App Store, upgrade it and download Xcode 12 again from [Downloads](https://developer.apple.com/download/all/)
 - if you install your Xcode from App Store, zip or move Xcode.app before upgrading the App Store version (just renaming won't help), and unzip/move back to `/Applications` again after App Store update is complete.

-> Note: when installing Xcode 13 to support your iOS 15 device, make sure to install the Xcode version that ships support for that device.
-Usually they have matching minor versions: if you have a device with iOS 15.1, install Xcode 13.1 or later, etc.
-> Beta versions of Xcode sometimes don't ship device support for future (beta) iOS versions, so this method is only expected to work for officially released Xcode versions.
+> Note: Using Xcode 13.0 or above should be enough to support any iOS 15.x version.
+For example, to make Xcode 12 work with a device with iOS 15.1, it's enough to perform the procedure above using Xcode 13.0.
+No need to upgrade to Xcode 13.1.
+However this method has not been tested with beta versions of Xcode or iOS.

 ### How to prevent accidental rebuilding with Xcode 13